ECU-Sensing/stemx/README.md

 ## Challenge:

-Your task is to use image capturing AI (Object Detection) to identify chess pieces shown on a camera.
-Your goal is to transmit the count of a specific type of chess piece to our network, PITON, using a LoRa radio.
+Your task is to use image capturing AI (Object Detection) to specific items shown on a camera.
+Your goal is to transmit the count of a specific type of item to our network, PITON, using a LoRa radio.
 You will be given the LoRa radio, starter code for data transmission, and a set of identifiers.
 Your team will work to modify the existing code to perform the following tasks:

-1. Train the image capturing AI to identify and count a specific type of chess piece.
+1. Train the image capturing AI to identify and count a specific type of item.
-2. Transmit the count of the identified chess piece over LoRa to the PITON network.
+2. Transmit the count of the identified item over LoRa to the PITON network.

 The challenge is divided into two phases:

-**Phase 1:** Train a new model to identify chess pieces.
+**Phase 1:** Train a new model to identify items.
 Determine a good sampling window.
-Modify the provided starter code to train the image capturing AI, identify and count a specific chess piece (during sample window), and transmit the count over LoRa to the PITON network.
+Modify the provided starter code to train the image capturing AI, identify and count a specific item (during sample window), and transmit the count over LoRa to the PITON network.
 Points will be awarded based on how quickly your team can accomplish this. ***You are required to commit your code in your teams hackathon folder before you are considered complete with Phase 1.***

 `We will hold a review between phases where teams will be given a short amount of time to review and correct their code before Phase 2`